glenfish/keyback-affiliate/src/pages/about.md

 And then we wanted to be able to pass that crypto backup on to our wives, husbands, girlfriends, boyfriends, significant others, pets, charities ...

-When we pop off the face of the earth, which most of us will at some point, we're gonna need a solution for passing it on.
-Right?
+When we pop off the face of the earth, which most of us will do at some point, we're gonna need a solution for passing it on, right?

 So over a period of about 3 years we came up with Keyback.
+We're always building, adding new stuff.
 We're dedicated to its success and in making it totally rock solid in every way.

-If you have any questions, comments, insights, bug reports, or general beefs, please [contact us](https://keyback.io/contact).
+If you have any questions, comments, insights, bug reports, or musings, please [contact us](https://keyback.io/contact).
+Oh by the way, General Beef handles our virtual suggestion box.
+Feel free to sling some arrows.
+He likes constructive criticism. (be nice!)

-We love talking with our customers and we welcome you to the Keyback family. :)
+We hope to welcome you to our Keyback family. :)

 ---